 These medications are called atypical because they are less likely to block dopamine and cause movement disorders.
 They do, however, increase the risk of weight gain and diabetes.
 Changes in nutrition and exercise, and possibly medication intervention, can help address these side effects.

 One unique second generation antipsychotic medication is called clozapine.
 It is the only FDA approved antipsychotic medication for the treatment of refractory schizophrenia and has been the only one indicated to reduce thoughts of suicide.
 However, it does have multiple medical risks in addition to these benefits.
-Read a more complete discussion of these risk and benefits.

 Cognitive behavioral therapy (CBT) is an effective treatment for some people with affective disorders.
 With more serious conditions, including those with psychosis, additional cognitive therapy is added to basic CBT (CBTp).
 CBTp helps people develop coping strategies for persistent symptoms that do not respond to medicine.